 Past Events Hosted By This Ambassador:

-Sky Search Badge - Workshop for Junior Scouts Fernbank Science Center
+Sky Search Badge - Workshop for Brownie Scouts Fernbank Science Center